Yaskawa-Global/motoros2/doc/rt_control.md

 At that point, the server must be reactivated by calling `stop_traj_mode` and `start_rt_mode`.
 A "keep-alive" can be used by sending a command with zero increments.

+Additionally, if the client does not receive a reply packet within this amount of time, then it should be assumed that the session is dead.

 <img src="img/RtFlow.png" alt="Command Flow" />

 ### Data format (command)